HoGentTIN/linux-training-hogent/modules/network_ifconfig/030_network_ifconfig_theory.md

 To display or change network card settings, use `ethtool`.
 The results depend on the capabilities of your network card.
-The example shows a network that auto-negotiates it\'s bandwidth.
+The example shows a network that auto-negotiates it's bandwidth.

     root@linux:~# ethtool eth0
     Settings for eth0: